chh52/blockchain_ledger_system/README.md

 ## Usage

-After running pychain.py, enter Sender Data, Receiver Data and Amount related to the transaction you'd like to make.  then click the "Add Blcok" button.
+After running pychain.py, enter Sender Data, Receiver Data and Amount related to the transaction you'd like to make.  then click the "Add Block" button.

 ---